Wire-Network/wire-vcpkg-registry/README.md

 Fix the formatting of all `port` manifests.

-> NOTE: This script is written for fish shell only

 ```sh
 # NOTE: This script is written for fish shell only
 for f in /data/shared/code/wire/wire-vcpkg-registry/ports/*/vcpkg.json